Spyderisk/system-modeller-adaptor/README.md

 ### Report API

-The Report API provides endpoints for generating and retrieving reports.
+The Risk Report API provides endpoints for generating and retrieving reports.

+The Risk Reporting tool requires the following input:

+- system model, either:
+   - an exported system model in `.nq`, or `.nq.gz` format
+   - remote URL, a system model URL (exporting from System Modeller is done automatically)

+The default Domain Model CSV vestion is `domain-network-132-e5cfa54`.

+#### Endpoints

 - `POST /create-report` Takes a system model `NQ.gz` file as input.
 This is a *blocking* call: the response includes the generated report in JSON format.

+- `POST /create-report-url` Takes a system model URL as input.
+This is a *blocking* call: the response includes the generated report in JSON format.

 - `POST /create-report-async` Similar to the non-blocking `create-report` call.
+  This endpoint immediately returns a *reporting ID* that can be used to check the job status.

+- `POST /create-report-async-url` Similar to the non-blocking `create-report-async` call.
 This endpoint immediately returns a *reporting ID* that can be used to check the job status.

 - `GET /status` Accepts a *reporting ID* and returns the status of the corresponding reporting job.